Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Background

 \section{Background}

-We build our approach on three ideas that, taken separately, are well understood but whose intersection has not been explored.
-We review them here in the order that motivates our construction: attention as a computational primitive, its reinterpretation as energy minimization via modern Hopfield networks, and Langevin dynamics as the tool that converts any energy landscape into a sampler.
+We build on three ideas whose intersection has not been explored: attention as a computational primitive, its reinterpretation as energy minimization, and Langevin dynamics as the tool that converts any energy landscape into a sampler.
+The transformer~\cite{vaswaniAttentionAllYou2017} computes attention via queries $\mathbf{Q}$, keys $\mathbf{K}$, and values $\mathbf{V}$: